 Our medical services are open, however we have introduced COVID prevention measures on-site.

-Most outpatient appointments and psychiatry appointments are taking place by telephone.
-MRI, EEG and psychology are operating as usual with Covid precautions in place.
+We are admitting in-patients and conducting both virtual and face to face outpatient appointments.
+Psychiatry, MRI, EEG and psychology are operating as usual with Covid precautions in place.

 Our medical services

 Through the monitoring and observation from the multi-disciplinary team, the centre aims to provide an accurate diagnosis, improve seizure control, optimise drug therapy and assess the skills associated with activities of daily living.